-OMNES Education London School is committed to upholding academic freedom of enquiry in its teaching and to ensuring that free and open discussion can take place in an atmosphere of tolerance.
-The key aim of OMNES Education London School policies is the creation of an environment on and off campus that permits freedom of speech and expression within a framework of respect for the rights of others.
+At OELS, we are committed to upholding academic freedom of enquiry in our teaching and to ensuring that free and open discussion can take place in an atmosphere of tolerance.
+The key aim of our policies is the creation of an environment on and off campus that permits freedom of speech and expression within a framework of respect for the rights of others.
 This principle is also enshrined in Article 10 of the Human Rights Act 1998.